-- be able to identify risks
+- be able to identify risks; and

-- evaluate how effectively those risks are being controlled
+- evaluate how effectively those risks are being controlled.

-Get Specialist Help
+Specialist Risk Assessment Help

 In identifying and evaluating risks, much depends on the activity and organisation – and there can be no ‘one size fits all’ assessment.

-The duty to carry out a suitable and sufficient risk assessment is, therefore, a ‘heavy’ one.
+The duty to carry out a suitable and sufficient risk assessment is therefore a ‘heavy’ one.

-Our Health & Safety specialists can:
+Our qualified Health & Safety specialists will:

-- act as your ‘Competent Person’
+- Act as your ‘Competent Person’;

-- adeptly carry out risk assessments
+- Adeptly carry out risk assessments;

 Why Ellis Whittam?

-While there’s no shortage of Health & Safety consultants to help you develop your Health & Safety systems – ask yourself, what do they know about the law?
+While there’s no shortage of Health & Safety Consultants to help you develop your Health & Safety systems – ask yourself, what do they know about the law?

 Talk to the Professionals